fivepixels/dotfiles/README.md

 # Dotfiles

 This is my personal dotfiles which are for my Development Environment setup.
+If you want to set your development like me, you can folk this repository, and download to your computer.

 **Warnings** : This repo is for only macOS User, If you are windows user, please checkout other dotfiles repository.